needle-mirror/com.unity.entities/Documentation~/world.md

 * `#UNITY_DISABLE_AUTOMATIC_SYSTEM_BOOTSTRAP_EDITOR_WORLD` disables generation of the default Editor World.
 * `#UNITY_DISABLE_AUTOMATIC_SYSTEM_BOOTSTRAP` disables generation of both default Worlds.

-Your code is then responsible for creating any needed worlds, as well as instantiating and updating systems.
+Your code is then responsible for creating any needed worlds, and instantiating and updating systems.
 You can use the Unity scriptable [PlayerLoop] to modify the normal Unity player loop so that your systems are updated when required.

  [World]: xref:Unity.Entities.World
  [EntityManager]: xref:Unity.Entities.EntityManager